the-teachingRSE-project/competencies/competencies.md

 The certificate confirms her track record of valuable software contributions and of teaching and mentoring people, as well as her capability to enable, foster and contribute to high-quality research in a leading position.
-It is recognised by various funding agencies, such as the DFG, and hence enables RSEs to act as a Principal Investigator for RSE-focused grant applications.
+It is recognised by various funding agencies, such as the DFG, and hence enables RSEs to act as a \ac{PI} for RSE-focused grant applications.
 It is also recognised by many prestigious universities and opens many career options that are also typical for PhDs.
 Kay can now write her own grant proposals to effectively fund work of moving research software projects from prototypes to infrastructure.

 ## Existing frameworks {#subsec:existingframeworks}